olee2002/apollo-federation-auth/README.md

 # apollo-federation-auth

-This is further developed based on this repo: https://github.com/ewong/stc-23-apollo-federation.
+This repo is further developed based on this repo: https://github.com/ewong/stc-23-apollo-federation.
 Tutorial: https://www.youtube.com/watch?v=8OH4WieIKz4.

 -The file structure and starting script has been reconfigured.